chris-wood/chris-wood.github.io/_drafts/shuffling.md

 ---
 layout: post
-title: Shuffle Up and Deal
+title: Shuffle Up and Deal -- Part 1
 ---

 Consider the problem where we have $l$ parties with messages $m_i$ who wish to generate